maxrottersman/MaxFlaskProject/README.md

 Takeaways from this project
 - pipenv has some bugs when trying to install new packages into the environment and limited support.
 I may try virtualenv next.
 - Ran into buggy issues with Conda before this project.
 I need to keep to my core belief that I shouldn't use anything unless I have a very specific need.
 I understand why conda and pipenv have benefits.
 I just don't need them yet and have spent a lot of time trying to figure out why I was getting various errors.
+- If I had to make a guess.
+There's something about how I'm synching my studio and home pc with projects on github where one effects the environment of the others.
+In any case, I don't see much on dealing with a person working on a repo from two computers using pipenv or conda.
 - It's easy to incorporate bootstrap, or any css and other templates in Flask.
 However, not much new from PHP or ASP from 20 years ago.
 The templating language is just another thing to learn.
 - There is more I need to learn on how best to set up projects with git and visual code.